searchkit/searchkit/docs/components/basics/hits.md

 - `highlightFields` *(Array<string>)*: Array of highlighted fields.
 Any highlight matches will be returned in the result.highlight[fieldName].
 See above for example.
 - `mod` *(string)*: Optional.
 A custom BEM container class.
 - `itemComponent` *(ReactComponent)*: React component used for each hit render.
+- `sourceFilter` *(string|boolean|Array<string>)*: A source filter parameter which is sent to elasticsearch to reduce the hit `_source` data within the results. see the [elastic documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-source-filtering.html) for further details.

 ## Demo
 [](codepen://searchkit/vLgLOw?height=800&theme=0)